Academic Catalog

 Establishing a Committee

 As early as is reasonable, students should select a thesis or dissertation committee in consultation with the thesis or dissertation chair.
-Students should work closely with the committee members in carrying out a program of research and writing the thesis or dissertation.
+Students should work closely with the committee members in carrying out a program of research and writing a thesis or dissertation.

 Thesis committees must include at least three members who have earned terminal degrees in the field and have relevant expertise.
 In rare circumstances and with departmental approval, a committee member without a terminal degree in the field but with relevant expertise unique to the project may be considered.
 The committee chair must be a full-time faculty member at NAU and affiliated with the student’s program.
 At least one other committee member must also be faculty affiliated with the student’s program.

-A Committee Recommendation includes the proposed members, a 1 to 2-page summary of the proposed research, and the vitae of any members not employed by NAU.
+A Committee Recommendation includes the proposed members, a 1 to 2-page summary of the proposed research and the vitae of any members not employed by NAU.
 The summary will include, but is not limited to, descriptions of the scope, purpose, methodology, and impact of the proposed research.
 The summary will also include a list of the preliminary resources forming the foundation of the research.

 Degree-granting programs may have additional requirements for committee membership/structure that must be followed.